How to write excellent technical documentation

 If you hire a technical writer, embed them within your team.
 You should include them in key meetings, such as sprint meetings and other Agile ceremonies, so they have full knowledge of the product and can track upcoming changes.

-Better developer experience through technical documentation
+Boost developer experience with great technical documentation

 Published